Worx WG737E Review: 37cm Cordless Lawn Mower for UK Gardens ★★★★☆

 Worx WG737E 40V cordless lawn mower in a UK garden

-This is my hands-on Worx WG737E review after testing the 40V 37cm cordless mower in my UK garden.
+This is my hands-on Worx WG737E review after testing the 40V 37 cm cordless mower in a typical UK garden — including where it works well, and where it starts to struggle.
 We’ve been using it for a few months now and overall I’d give it 4 out of 5 stars.

 Here’s my honest experience—what works brilliantly, and what could be better.

-One of the reasons I chose the WG737E is that it offers very good value compared with many similarly sized cordless mowers, especially considering the batteries included.
+One of the reasons I chose the WG737E is that it offers very good value compared with many similarly sized cordless mowers, especially considering the two batteries included.
+Compared with smaller 34 cm models like the Worx WG779E, the WG737E’s 37 cm cutting width also makes mowing medium-sized lawns noticeably quicker.

 Key Features at a Glance

-Here’s a quick overview of the specs we’ll cover in this Worx WG737E review:
+Here’s a quick overview of the key features of the Worx WG737E:

 If you’re interested in comparing this mower to other cordless lawn mowers, then take a look at our Best Cordless Lawnmowers UK , where we compare 5 of the best options.